raffaele-sg/batteries-included/README.md

 ## Why is this interesting?

-The Day-Ahead electricity market in Europe is organized as a pay-as-clear auction.
-This means that every accepted bid is settled at the market’s clearing price.
-For a battery bidding is not trivial because accepted buy bids translate into charging, accepted sell bids translate into discharging, and the battery must respect its physical constraints.
+The Day-Ahead electricity market in Europe is organized as a pay-as-clear auction, where bids are settled at the market’s clearing price.
+For a battery, bidding is complex because accepted buy bids translate into charging, accepted sell bids translate into discharging, and physical constraints must be respected.
+Of course, deviations between trading and physical activity can be mitigated in shorter-term markets, and imbalances introduce additional risk considerations rather than absolute constraints.
+Despite these factors, the question of designing an optimal bidding strategy under price uncertainty in the context of auctions remains highly interesting.

 Whether a bid is accepted depends on its bid price compared to the auction clearing price, which is uncertain in advance.
 How do we find a suitable bidding strategy when the clearing price is uncertain?